“You are a total idiot! No one in their right mind thinks that way.”

 Probably not.
 Managers would crunch the numbers and find the spending increase unjustified since only a correlation exists between the increased costs and accident prevention.

-If you ran Starbucks, would you have made the decision to close 8,000 stores this past May, put 175,000 employees through racial bias training, and forego an estimated $16.7 million in lost sales?
+If you ran Starbucks, would you have made the decision to close 8,000 stores, put 175,000 employees through racial bias training, and forego an estimated $16.7 million in lost sales?

 Both/and or either/or?